QKEY-FOUNDER/qkp-sdk/docs/protocol-spec.md

 - Verification MUST fail if any Claim field changes
 - If `expiresAt` is present, verification MUST fail after expiry (unless explicitly allowed by the verifier)
 - `issuer` SHOULD correspond to the signing key owner (policy-layer decision)

+## Revocation and Trust Policy (v0.1)

+Revocation allows issuers to invalidate previously issued claims.

+Trust Policies define local acceptance rules and are NOT part of cryptographic verification.